annarm994/Setting_Up_And_Running_Your_First_Expo_Project/README.md

     ```bash
     expo init my-new-project
     ```
-3. Follow the prompts to choose a template (e.g., "blank").
+3. Follow the prompts to choose a template.
 4. Navigate to the project directory:
     ```bash
     cd my-new-project